svanderburg/libnixxml/README.md

 License
 =======
 This package is [MIT licensed](https://opensource.org/licenses/MIT).
-The `libnixxml-glib` sub library (when enabled) is convered by the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or higher.
+The `libnixxml-glib` sub library (when enabled) is covered by the [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) or later.